 The holders of the Preferred Shares are entitled to convert, at the option of the holder thereof, at any time the date of the first issuance of the respective Preferred Shares applicable of such Preferred Share, into such number of fully paid and non-assessable ordinary shares as is determined by dividing the deemed issue price ("Adjusted Issue Price") applicable to such series of Preferred Shares by the conversion price applicable to such series of Preferred Shares (the "Conversion Price"), in effect on the date the certificate is surrendered for conversion.
-The initial Conversion Price shall initially equal the Adjusted Issue Price applicable to such Preferred Share, and shall be adjusted from time to time.
-The initial conversion ratio for Preferred Shares to Ordinary Shares shall be 1:1.
-As of December 31, 2015 and 2016, this conversion ratio was one Preferred Share convertible into one ordinary share.
+Adjusted Issue Price applicable to such Preferred Share shall be adjusted from time to time.
+As of December 31, 2014 and 2015, this conversion ratio was one Preferred Share convertible into one ordinary share.